 Wisconsin’s downtowns and historic commercial districts are the centers of commerce, government, banking and social life in our communities.
 By preserving and revitalizing these traditional cores, communities can distinguish themselves from the competition, enhance the sense of place and create opportunities for economic development.

 The National Trust for Historic Preservation established the National Main Street Center in 1980 to assist nationwide downtown revitalization efforts.
 The Wisconsin Main Street Program, started in 1987, is based on the Trust’s philosophy, which advocates restoration of the historic character of downtown while pursuing other complementary community development strategies such as:

 The Wisconsin Economic Development Corporation (WEDC) works with communities ranging from villages with populations of less than 1,000 to large urban districts.
 Communities selected to participate in the Wisconsin Main Street Program receive free, intensive technical assistance.
-The end goal is to enable participating communities to professionally manage a downtown or historic commercial district that is stable, physically attractive, competitive and visible.
+The end goal is to enable participating communities to professionally manage a downtown or historic commercial district that is stable, physically attractive, economically competitive and visible.

 Design involves creating an environment where people want to shop and spend time.
 First impressions can have a lasting influence.
 Rehabilitated buildings, attractive storefronts, enticing window displays, clean streets and sidewalks, and properly designed signage together present an appealing image to potential customers, tenants and investors.

 Organization involves building a Main Street framework that is well represented by civic groups, merchants, bankers, citizens, public officials and chambers of commerce.
 Everyone must work together to renew downtown/urban neighborhoods.
-Fundraising, volunteer development and public relations are examples of organization activities.
+Fundraising, volunteer development and public relations are examples of organization-building activities.

 Communities are selected for participation in the Wisconsin Main Street Program after going through a rigorous review process to demonstrate their commitment to the program and to maintaining long-term success for their downtown district.